 - a.
-Regular Issuance of Report Cards: FAUS requires the regular issuance of student report cards for all elementary, middle and 9th graders.
+Regular Issuance of Report Cards: FAUS requires the regular issuance of student report cards for all elementary, middle and 9th grade, and Transition Track 10th graders.
 These report cards shall document: - The student's academic performance in each class or course based on a variety of assessments such as written papers, class participation, and other academic performance criteria; - The student's conduct and behavior; and - The student's attendance, including absences and tardiness. - b.
-Final Report Card: The final report card for a school year shall contain a statement indicating endof-the year status or performance or nonperformance at grade level, acceptable or unacceptable behavior and attendance, and promotion or non-promotion.
+Final Report Card: The final report card for a school year shall contain a statement indicating endof-the year status or performance or nonperformance at grade level, acceptable or unacceptable behavior and attendance, and promotion or non-promotion as indicated below: